A Guide to Physical Therapy for Knee Pain

 - Special tests to evaluate joint and tissue integrity

-All of this will help determine a diagnosis and treatment plan specific to your needs.
+This will help your physical therapist determine a proper diagnosis and treatment plan specific to your needs.

 Imaging and Diagnostics

-In some cases, your physical therapist or PCP may refer you for additional imaging studies, such as an X-ray, MRI, or CT scan.
-These can be helpful to rule out any serious causes of knee pain, such as osteomyelitis or fracture.
+Sometimes, your physical therapist or PCP may refer you for additional imaging studies, such as an X-ray, MRI, or CT scan.
+These can be helpful in ruling out any serious causes of knee pain, such as osteomyelitis or fracture.
 Plus, determine the extent of the damage.
 However, it's important to note that tissue damage, such as a ligament tear, is much less important than the current function and stability of the knee.5

-Evidence-based practice illustrates that the best way to address knee pain is with a focus on exercise prescription, weight management, and addressing psychosocial factors.3 Let's review some of the more specific treatments you will actively encounter during your sessions.
+Evidence-based practice illustrates that the best way to address knee pain is to focus on exercise prescription, weight management, and psychosocial factors.3 Let's review some more specific treatments you will actively encounter during your physical therapy sessions.

-Education: A physical therapist will provide you with extensive information about your knee pain condition, as well as what you can do to help manage it.
+Education: A physical therapist will provide you with extensive information about your knee pain condition and what you can do to help manage it.
 This includes things like: